How to Talk to Your Loved Ones Living With Pain

-If someone close to you is suffering from chronic pain, it can be hard to get through to them.
+If someone close to you is living with chronic pain, it can be hard to get through to them.
 People who are dealing with chronic pain may seem distant, or out of focus, like they’re not paying attention to what you’re saying.

 Being in constant pain can also drain a person of energy, so they may seem tired, irritable, or short of temper.